-- 1. Did your graduate experience provide you the necessary background to conduct original research? - 2.
-Do you feel that you are prepared to enter a Ph.D. program?
+1. Did your graduate experience provide you the necessary background to formulate and conduct original research?

+2. How well are you prepared to enter an academic position and teach in your area of specialty?

 Student Learning Objective 5: Graduates should participate in professional societies and activities in their profession (e.g., membership and activities in state, regional, and national/international organizations) and win awards and recognition within the University and at regional and national levels.